linka-cloud/d2vm/docs/content/reference/d2vm_convert.md

 ```
       --append-to-cmdline string   Extra kernel cmdline arguments to append to the generated one
       --boot-fs string             Filesystem to use for the boot partition, ext4 or fat32
+      --root-fs string             Filesystem to use for root partition [ext4, btrfs] (default: ext4)
       --boot-size uint             Size of the boot partition in MB (default 100)
       --bootloader string          Bootloader to use: syslinux, grub, grub-bios, grub-efi, defaults to syslinux on amd64 and grub-efi on arm64
       --force                      Override output qcow2 image